JTibs18/Waitless/README.md

 inevitable delay between receiving a menu and ordering food items.

 <h1> Main Objectives </h1>
-The main objective of this project is to develop a MEAN full stack web application that restaurants can easily adopt and implement as an efficient social distancing solution to slow and disorganized in person ordering processes.
+The main objective of this project is to develop a MEAN stack web application that restaurants can easily adopt and implement as an efficient social distancing solution to slow and disorganized in person ordering processes.
 Additionally, WAITLESS menu will eliminate the ambiguity of meal ingredients so that those with dietary restrictions can instantly and clearly